Want to work in Australia?

 Even in a business setting, Australians are down to earth and dislike pretension.
 Although they're friendly and open, they like to get to the point quickly and small talk is often unnecessary.
 If you want to fit in, try to be brief and don't overpromise.
 The Australian approach to management is consultative, pragmatic and non-hierarchical.
 It's important that managers don't appear aloof or out of touch with members of their team.
 And colleagues often form close personal bonds.

 You may be taken aback by your Australian colleagues' direct communication style.
 They'll often tell you openly if they disagree or take issue with a suggestion.
 But this is to ensure clarity rather than to offend.
 Australians are modest to the point of being self-deprecating and will often downplay their success.
-Achievements in the workplace may not be acknowledged because of a tendency to 'cut down' anyone who stands out among their peers – this is known as 'tall poppy syndrome'.
 There's very little gender bias in Australia and many senior positions are held by women.

 Business is conducted in English.
 Business hours are usually from 09:00 to 17:00, Monday to Friday.
 Australians may be casual outside the workplace, but business dress is much more conservative and formal.
 Men wear dark suits and women choose smart dresses or business suits.
 Lightweight fabrics are more comfortable in the summer – and men often leave their jackets off when the temperature climbs.